 There are several strategies you can use to make money with forex trading.
 Ultimately, the best forex strategy for you depends on how much time you can dedicate to trading and how much risk you are willing and able to take.

 Because of how fast the market moves, short-term strategies are usually implemented within a day or less.
-In general, you can use technical analysis, market trends, and find an upward movement in the forex charts.
+In general, you can use technical analysis, and market trends, and find an upward movement in the forex charts.
 Once the bullish trend reverses, it’s a good idea to exit the trade to reduce your losses.
 Forex investing strategies are beyond the scope of this article but we’ll explore them soon.

 Long-term strategies, on the other hand, are implemented for a much longer period of time.
 Because a currency’s value is proportional to economic growth, you invest in currencies of countries with strong fundamentals.

 Like the stock market, the forex market is unpredictable and you gain an edge by applying technical analysis and fundamental analysis in your trading.
-One method is not necessarily better than the other, and using both allows you to be a well-rounded trader.
+One method is not necessarily better than the other, and using both allow you to be a well-rounded trader.

 Which Trading Platform Suits You

 With advances in financial technology, you can now trade forex on your personal computer or even your phone.
-There are a lot of platforms to choose from, each with their own set of features and capabilities.
+There are a lot of platforms to choose from, each with its own set of features and capabilities.
 However, the best forex trading platform is the one that meets all your requirements and allows you to do more trading instead of tinkering.

 Like with any form of investing, it’s easy to have misconceptions and doubts.
 But as this article shows, it’s actually straightforward.
 As long as you’re willing to learn forex investing and all the related topics, you’re bound to find trading strategies and techniques that work for you.